ewerybody/goodsoul.de/content/blog/goodsoul40.md

 - [x] external links with icons
 - [x] what to put in the footer
     - [x] build with Zola - date ?
+- [ ] have it upload to FTP via uppy